ExecGraph / Blog / The First New U.S. Refinery Since 1976: What the Brownsville Project Means for Gulf Coast Vendors

 The Brownsville project will create thousands of new positions over the next four to six years.
 Every one of those hires is a data point that reveals how the refinery is being built, what systems it will run, and which vendors are best positioned to serve it.
 The vendors who track these hires as they happen will have a structural advantage over those who wait for the facility to open before beginning their sales effort.

-ExecGraph tracks career movements across 18,000 contacts in the Texas energy market.
+ExecGraph tracks career movements across 44,100+ contacts in the Texas energy market.
 When the people building the Brownsville refinery come from ExxonMobil, Valero, Dow, and Shell, our platform shows you where they came from, what they managed, and who in your network already knows them.
-Build your intelligence advantage at execgraphenergy.com.
+Start your free trial at execgraphenergy.com/trial.

 Find the decision makers at every facility mentioned above